open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Themes
 ------

-A theme represents the visual identity of a website, they  CSS and JavaScript files that work together in order to render the websites in a certain way.
+A theme represents the visual identity of a website, the  CSS and JavaScript files that work together in order to render the websites in a certain way.

 See how to add a `theme`_.